miaucl/home-assistant.io/source/_integrations/swiss_public_transport.markdown

 ### Departure vs Arrival

 Usually, one wants to know when a connection **departs** (default), but in case where the opposite is needed and one wants to know when a connection **arrives**, choose `arrival` as the relevant station in the dropdown.

+When configured for arrival time, the sensor will display the arrival time at the destination instead of the departure time from the start station.
+This is particularly useful for automations that need to trigger based on arrival times.

 ![Departure vs arrival option](/images/integrations/swiss_public_transport/config_flow_departure_arrival.png)